Skip to main content

 Eligible individuals shall not use OOD PCA program funding to employ an assistant who is also their legal guardian.

-(2) Pay the assistant's wages in a timely manner agreed upon by the eligible individual and the assistant.
-Payment to assistant, at the latest, should occur no later than two weeks after receipt of reimbursement from OOD.
+(2) Pay the assistant's wages in a timely manner agreed upon by the eligible individual and the assistant;

-(7) If applicable, pay employer costs in a timely manner as required by law.
+(7) If applicable, pay employer costs in a timely manner as required by law; and

-(8) Eligible individuals shall also follow PCA program guidelines including, but not limited to, regular invoicing, compliance with submitting required documentation by established time lines, and updating the PCA program on any and all changes such as income and employment, job seeking, and progress in training within ten business days of the change.
+(8) Eligible individuals shall also follow PCA program guidelines including, but not limited to, regular invoicing, compliance with submitting required documentation by established time frames, and updating the PCA program on any and all applicable changes such as income and employment, job seeking, progress in training, and changes in their vocational rehabilitation case within ten business days of the change.

 Supplemental Information